davidmoten/log-analysis/README.md

 The main (currently only) table in the *logs* database is *Entry* with fields:

 * logTimestamp - a mandatory long value being the epoch time in ms
-* logId - UUID for the log line
+* logId - randomly generated UUID for the log line
-* logKey - field key
-* logValue - field value

-One log line corresponds in the *Entry* table to one row for each key value pair extracted from the log message.
-Each row will have the same logTimestamp and logId which is a unique String key generated using UUID.randomUUID().
+* logProps - Map<String,ODocument>, each ODocument has one field of name "value".
+Keys for the map may include logLevel,logLogger,logMethod,threadName in addition to message specific keys

 log-persister
 ----------------